• Skip to primary navigation

 • Slowly mix in the powdered sugar, 1 cup at a time until you have the desired consistency for the frosting.

 • beat mixture until smooth and creamy.
-Don’t over mix!
+Don’t over-mix!

 How to assemble a lemon buttermilk cake

-four images showing how to assemble lemon cake
+collage showing how to assemble the cake

 • Place the first layer of cake upside down on a cake stand or serving plate.
 Add about 1 cup of the cream cheese frosting to the layer and spread it evenly on top of the cake.